Here's a look at some of the challenges small businesses are expected to face in 2016:

 - In the past few years, we have secured historic tax reform in Kansas, including zero income tax on non-wage income for small businesses.
 These changes put more money in the hands of Kansas' job creators so they can invest in their businesses and help our economy get back on track.
-However, the tax and spend special interests, which opposed the tax reform, are pushing hard to roll back the cuts.
+However, the tax and spend special interests, which opposed the tax reform and tried to overturn in 2015, will be pushing hard to roll back the cuts.
 NFIB/Kansas will fight any attempt to roll back the tax cuts.

 - Many advocates are pushing hard to expand Medicaid, as called for in Obamacare.
 The fact is that Kansas simply can't afford to expand Medicaid.
 We don't believe Washington will continue to fund an expanded Medicaid indefinitely.
 When the federal money runs out, the burden will fall back on Kansans in the form of higher taxes to cover the enormous bill.

 - NFIB/Kansas opposes any effort to increase the state minimum wage.
 Labor groups continue to fight for bills that would increase the minimum wage and index it to inflation.
 Like most government mandates on business, raising the minimum wage will have a deep and disproportionate impact on the small-business sector.

 - In addition to attempts to increase the minimum wage, special interests are pushing to mandate that small businesses provide special benefits like paid sick leave, mandatory vacation, and others.
 NFIB believes government mandates take away small employers’ and employees’ freedoms to negotiate the benefits package that best meets their mutual needs.
 We will continue to fight against these costly burdens.